Cat Ownership and Gut Health: How Cats May Support Microbiome Diversity and Well-Being

 Enhanced Emotional and Mental Health

 Cat companionship can help reduce stress, anxiety, and depression.
 The calming effect cats provide contributes to a balanced gut-brain axis, further supporting a healthy microbiome.
-Reduced stress has a direct impact on gut health by minimizing stress-related digestive issues, such as irritable bowel syndrome (IBS).
+The cortisol gut microbiome connection may also help explain why lower stress levels can support digestive comfort, microbial balance, and inflammation regulation over time.

 Lower Cardiovascular Risks